Perceval: A Software Platform for Discrete Variable Photonic Quantum Computing

 \section{Photonic Quantum Computing}

 Similar to the qubit quantum circuit model, the DV photonic model can be presented as a gate-based model, in which states are prepared, transformed as they are acted upon by gates, and measured.

 We consider a number $m \in \N$ of spatial modes.
-Physically these could correspond to waveguides in an integrated circuit, optical fibres, or paths in free space, to give some examples.
+Physically these could correspond to waveguides in an integrated circuit, optical fibres, or paths in free space.
 Photon sources prepare initial states in these spatial modes.
 These are number states $\ket{n}$, where $n$ is the number of photons in the mode, or superpositions of number states.
 We use the shorthand notation $\ket{0,1}$ for a two-mode system with state $\ket{0}$ in the first and $\ket{1}$ in the second, etc. Unless otherwise specified, photons are assumed to be indistinguishable.
 Sometimes we will wish to keep track of the polarisation of the photons, which can be achieved by further splitting each spatial mode into two polarisation modes, \eg horizontal (denoted by $\ket{H}$) and vertical (denoted by $\ket{V}$), and recording the (superpositions of) number states for each. \perceval also allows the possibility of tracking other attributes of photons.

 Transformations are performed on the states by evolving them through linear optical networks.
 The simplest linear optical operations (gates) are: phase shifters, which act on a single spatial mode, and beam splitters, which act on pairs of spatial modes.
-These operations preserve photon number and are best described as unitary matrices that act on the creation operator of each mode (see, e.g., \cite{KMN+2007Linear, KL2010Introduction} for a more detailed treatment).
+These operations preserve photon number and are best described as unitary matrices that act on the creation operator of each mode (see \cite{KMN+2007Linear, KL2010Introduction} for a more detailed treatment).
 A creation operator is defined by its action $\mathbf{a}^\dagger \ket{n} = \sqrt{n+1} \ket{n+1}$.
-The unitary associated with a phase shifter $P_\phi$ with phase parameter $\phi \in [0,2\pi]$ is simply the scalar $e^{i\phi}$, while under a given convention the unitary matrix associated with a beam splitter $B_{\theta,\phi}$ is (we have included for clarity the basis on which the matrix acts in gray above and on the left):
+The unitary associated with a phase shifter $P_\phi$ with phase parameter $\phi \in [0,2\pi]$ is simply the scalar $e^{i\phi}$, while in the {\tt Rx} convention the unitary matrix associated to a beam splitter $B_{\theta}$ is given in Equation \ref{eq:bs}.
+We have included for clarity the basis on which the matrix acts in gray above and on the left.